sitegeist/Sitegeist.Monocle/README.md

 ### Living Styleguide

-The Monocle-Module uses the real TypoScript2 code to render the annotated prototypes in isolation.
+The Monocle-Module uses the real Fusion-code to render the annotated prototypes in isolation.
 That way the styleguide is always up to date and cannot diverge over time from the real codebase.

-The Monocle was defined with Atomic-Design and pure TypoScript2 without Fluid in mind but the implementation is Coding-Style and Template-Engine agnostic.
+The Monocle was defined with Atomic-Design and pure Fusion without Fluid in mind but the implementation is Coding-Style and Template-Engine agnostic.
 You can use Monocle to render Fluid based Prototypes without any limitation.